 Discussion

 Transplanting the fecal community from untreated mice to antibiotic-treated mice prior to being challenged with C. difficile varied in effectiveness based on the antibiotic treatment.
 This indicated that FCT pre-treatment can prevent C. difficile colonization in an antibiotic-specific manner.
 Additionally, by diluting the FCT we were able to narrow the community changes responsible for the effect to the most abundant OTUs.
-Overall, these results show that a simplified fecal community can assist a perturbed microbiota in preventing or resisting C. difficile colonization but the effect was dependent on the antibiotic that was given.
+Overall, these results show that a reduced fecal community can assist a perturbed microbiota in preventing or resisting C. difficile colonization but the effect was dependent on the antibiotic that was given.

 By diluting the FCT we were able to narrow the definition of the minimal community features that restored colonization resistance.
 Bacterial interactions with C. difficile were associated with the identity, abundance, and functions of adjacent bacteria.
-Ghimire et al. recently showed individual species that inhibited C. difficile in co-culture but when other inhibitory species were added the overall effect on C. difficile was changed, in some cases to a increased C. difficile growth (15).
+Ghimire et al. recently showed individual species that inhibited C. difficile in co-culture but when other inhibitory species were added the overall effect on C. difficile was changed, in some cases to increase C. difficile growth (15).
 Based on these observations from their bottom-up approach, it is unclear how more complex combinations would affect the inhibition of C. difficile.
 So instead, we sought to find an inhibitory community using a top-down approach and begin with an inhibitory community.
-In a recent top-down approach, Auchtung et al. recently developed a set of simplified communities from human fecal communities that were grown in minibioreactor arrays and tested for inhibition first in vitro then in a mouse model (16).
-They found four simplified communities that were able to reduce C. difficile colonization but with varied effect in a mouse model with the same gut microbiota.
-One way they simplified the community was through diluting the initial fecal sample.
+In a recent top-down approach, Auchtung et al. recently developed a set of reduced communities from human fecal communities that were grown in minibioreactor arrays and tested for inhibition first in vitro then in a mouse model (16).
+They found four reduced communities that were able to reduce C. difficile colonization but with varied effect in a mouse model with the same gut microbiota.
+One way they reduced the community was through diluting the initial fecal sample.
 In our experiments, we began with a fresh whole fecal community to first determine if inhibition was possible.
 In the conditions which C. difficile was inhibited, with cefoperazone and streptomycin, we diluted the FCT to determine the minimal community which maintained inhibition.
 Cefoperazone-treated mice were unable to maintain inhibition of C. difficile with diluted FCT pre-treatments and C. difficile remained colonized.
 Streptomycin-treated mice were able to maintain inhibition with diluted FCT pre-treatment.
 While the diluted FCTs had similar diversity and bacterial abundances, the differences in effect on C. difficile revealed the minimal changes associated with either colonization resistance or clearance.